carpentries/carpentries.org/content/community/get-connected.md

 ### Special Interest Groups

-The subcommunities listed in this section are subcommunities whose focus is Carpentries activities around a specific area of interest to The Carpentries community, whether this activity is conducted at a local, regional or global level.
+The subcommunities listed in this section are those whose focus is Carpentries activities around a specific area of interest to The Carpentries community, whether this activity is conducted at a local, regional or global level.

 {{< subcommunity subcomm_type="interest" >}}